Be a Program Director

 Here are our top five pieces of advice for putting your vision statement together:

 - Think critically about your ideas.
-What are the gaps they fill?
+What gaps do they fill?
 What are some potential shortcomings?
 Would they require additional resources, like a bigger budget?
 Why is your suggestion the preferred way to address the gap or opportunity you have identified?

 - Consult resources produced by the Program Directors (e.g. Q&A video, Program Annual Report) to inspire and strengthen your ideas, particularly the methodology, data and program values supporting your recommendations